Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Introduction

 The first three parts (Sections \ref{sec:algebra}--\ref{sec:popsicle}) are review and background material concerning, respectively, homological algebra, pseudo-holomorphic curves, and popsicle spaces.
 After that, we define the ``fibre at $\infty$'' of the noncommutative pencil (Section \ref{sec:first-construction}), and relate it to the Fukaya category of the fibre (Section \ref{sec:restriction}).
-Then we give the construction of the ``fibre at $0$'', which is similar on a formal-algebraic level but has different geometric content (Section \ref{sec:anticanonical}).
+Then we give the construction of the ``fibre at $0$'', which is similar on a formal-algebraic level but encodes different geometric information (Section \ref{sec:anticanonical}).
 After that, we unify the two ideas to build the entire noncommutative pencil (Section \ref{sec:flavour}).
 One consequence of this gradual buildup is that techniques are explained in most detail when they first occur, and then adapted to more complicated but analogous situations in a more summary fashion.
 We conclude with an example (Section \ref{sec:example}).

 {\em Acknowledgments.} Two aspects of this paper, namely, the definition of the Fukaya category of a Lefschetz fibration using localisation, and the construction of the functor that maps it to the Fukaya category of the fibre, are scavenged from \cite{abouzaid-seidel11b}.
-This work was partially supported by the Simons Foundation, through a Simons Investigator award; by NSF grant DMS-1500954; and by Princeton University and the Institute for Advanced Study, through visiting appointments.
+This work was partially supported by the Simons Foundation, through a Simons Investigator award and the Simons Collaboration for Homological Mirror Symmetry; by NSF grant DMS-1500954; and by Princeton University and the Institute for Advanced Study, through visiting appointments.